 Another luxury hotel worth talking about is Lesic Dimitri Palace in Korcula town (Korcula island) that can host only a maximum of 18 guests.
 Premium quality, as you can imagine!

-But fortunately, you can find very affordable deals in good hotels and you can get even better prices if you book well in advance.
+Fortunately, you can still find affordable deals for good hotels and you can get even better prices if you book well in advance.

 Renting a Car in Croatia